 'We're driving to it because it's a Muggle party, Ron,' said Harry.
 'It will be a lot more fun to arrive in this van, especially now we've decorated it.
-Justin's Muggle friends will be impressed when they see it.
+Justin said that there's a prize for the best fancy-dress.
+He, and his Muggle friends, will be impressed when they see the van.
 Won't they, Hermione?'

 Ginny smiled to herself as she watched Hermione's expression of annoyance with Ron over his map reading twist into a reluctant smile at his unexpected compliment.

-'I wouldn't mind wearing purple, Hermione, and at least you get a decent dress,' said Ginny as she leaned forwards and re-examined her friend's clothes.
-As she did so, her black-rimmed glassed again slid down her nose.
-'I'm not sure about that lime green cravat, but it's a lot better than orange and brown,' she said, exasperatedly pushing her glasses back into place.
-'I really don't like wearing these, Harry.
+'I wouldn't mind wearing purple, Hermione, and at least you got a decent dress,' said Ginny as she leaned forwards and re-examined her friend's clothes.
+As she did so, her black-rimmed glasses again slid down her nose.
+'I'm not sure about that lime green cravat, but it's a lot better than wearing nothing but orange and brown,' she said, exasperatedly pushing her spectacles back into place.
+'I really don't like wearing these glasses, Harry.
 Do I need to keep them on?'

 'The glasses are part of the costume, Ginny,' Harry told her as he slowed to take the corner Ron was indicating.
 'And I think you look great.'

 'Great?
 Merlin, Harry, I'm wearing an orange roll-neck sweater, an orange-brown skirt and orange socks!
 I don't know how you managed to talk me into this.
 I look like a deranged Cannons fan,' said Ginny, shaking her head in disbelief and sending her bobbed brown hair flying.